-Competitors are scored individually in each event-Aerial Rescue, Work Climb, Secured Footlock, Belayed Speed Climb, and Throwline.
+Competitors are scored individually in each event-Aerial Rescue, Work Climb, Ascent, Belayed Speed Climb, and Throwline.
 The competitor with the highest score is the winner of that event.
 First, second, and third place for men and women are awarded for each event.

 Competitors' total scores for all five events are combined and the male and female competitors with the highest combined score from the preliminary events move on to the Masters' Challenge Championship.

 The Masters' Challenge consists of one event and competitors are scored on technique and skill.
 The competitors in this round with the highest score are named the male and female World Champions.